United States: Mass media

-Media in the United States is broadly uncensored, with the First Amendment providing significant protections, as reiterated in New York Times Co. v.
-United States.
-The four major broadcasters in the U.S. are the National Broadcasting Company (NBC), Columbia Broadcasting System (CBS), American Broadcasting Company (ABC), and Fox Broadcasting Company (FOX).
+The four major broadcasters in the U.S. are the National Broadcasting Company (NBC), Columbia Broadcasting System (CBS), American Broadcasting Company (ABC), and Fox Broadcasting Company (Fox).
 The four major broadcast television networks are all commercial entities.
+The Public Broadcasting Service (PBS) is the country's major non-commercial public broadcast network; it also provides educational programming through local PBS stations.
 The U.S. cable television system offers hundreds of channels catering to a variety of niches.
 In 2021, about 83% of Americans over age 12 listened to broadcast radio, while about 40% listened to podcasts.
 In the prior year, there were 15,460 licensed full-power radio stations in the U.S. according to the Federal Communications Commission (FCC).
-Much of the public radio broadcasting is supplied by NPR, incorporated in February 1970 under the Public Broadcasting Act of 1967.
+Public radio broadcasting is largely supplied by National Public Radio (NPR), incorporated in February 1970 under the Public Broadcasting Act of 1967.

 U.S. newspapers with a global reach and reputation include The Wall Street Journal, The New York Times, The Washington Post, and USA Today.
 About 800 publications are produced in Spanish.
 With few exceptions, newspapers are privately owned, either by large chains such as Gannett or McClatchy, which own dozens or even hundreds of newspapers; by small chains that own a handful of papers; or, in an increasingly rare situation, by individuals or families.
 Major cities often have alternative newspapers to complement the mainstream daily papers, such as The Village Voice in New York City and LA Weekly in Los Angeles.
-The five most popular websites used in the U.S. are Google, YouTube, Facebook, Amazon, and Reddit—all of them American-owned.

-In 2025, the U.S. video game market was the world's second-largest by revenue (after China's).
+The five most-visited websites in the world are Google, YouTube, Facebook, Instagram, and ChatGPT—all of them American-owned.
+Other popular platforms used include X (formerly Twitter) and Amazon.
+In 2025, the U.S. was the world's second-largest video game market by revenue (after China).
 In 2015, the U.S. video game industry consisted of 2,457 companies that employed around 220,000 jobs and generated $30.4 billion in revenue.
 There are 444 game publishers, developers, and hardware companies in California alone.
-According to the Game Developers Conference (GDC), the U.S. is the top location for video game development, with 58% of the world's game developers based there in 2025.
+In the Game Developers Conference (GDC) 2025 survey, 58% of responding game developers were based in the U.S.

+Media freedom was classified as "problematic" by Reporters Without Borders in 2026, and scholars have noted a significant rise in censorship and self-censorship in recent years.